-Have you ever noticed Dr. Wilcox wearing different glasses when working on your teeth?
+Have you ever noticed your dentist wearing different glasses when working on your teeth?
 These glasses called “dental loupes” are actually surgical telescopes that enlarge his viewing of your mouth.
 With 3.5x magnification, the size of the image (tooth) is enhanced.
 Also with the additional use of an overhead fiber optic light, the clarity of the image is greatly improved.

 Wearing these surgical telescopes and fiber optic lights enhance diagnostics, treatments and patient satisfaction.
 Better vision means better results - who doesn’t want that?